Tuesday 15 October 2024

 4. Indian Grama was not exclusively agricultural

 In Kundratthur, agriculture seems to have been secondary.
-This was a mainly a canter of religion, culture and scholarship.
+This was mainly a center of religion, culture and scholarship.
 Among the total of 471 households counted here in the eighteenth century, 116 belonged to the weavers and their associated specialists.

 5. Indian Locality was Beautiful

-In our monographs on the two localities of this region, we have tried to convey some of this beauty in the large number of pictures that we have presented.
+In our monographs on the two localities of this region, we have tried to convey some of this grandeur and beauty of the landscape in the large number of pictures that we have presented there.
 We have posted some of the more striking pictures along with this article.

 6. Indian Locality was Self-Governing